rapidsms/rapidsms/docs/topics/provisioning.rst

 grant permissions, and install and configure tools such as a database, a web server, a cache, a message broker, etc.

+Another way to look at it is that provisioning is things you only need to do once per system, like installing a database server, while deploying includes the things you have to do separately for each app or site you deploy, like creating a virtual environment for it.

 You might also look at provisioning as all the things you have to do for yourself if you're not using a PaaS to host your site.